Pfadfinder

 Challenge, responsibility and real adventure

-Scouts is where activities become bigger, more independent and more adventurous.
-Through camps, hiking, canoeing and shared challenges, young people build confidence, leadership and strong friendships — all in German.
+Scouts is where young people begin taking ownership of their own adventures.
+Activities become more challenging, decisions become more collaborative and independence continues to grow.
+Through camps, hiking, canoeing and shared experiences, they develop confidence, leadership and lasting friendships – all in German.

-One week might involve cooking over a fire or learning electronics, while another could mean camping, rock climbing or planning the next expedition together.
+One week might involve planning an expedition, learning electronics or cooking over a fire, while another could mean camping, rock climbing or tackling a new outdoor challenge together.

 Who it suits